vackosar/vackosar.github.io/_posts/2016-07-16-Boost-Jog-Morale-Using-Mil-Cadence.md

 Listening to these chants will make you feel bad slowing down your pace - not being up to speed with virtual others.

-And the same time, it blanks your mind making and puts you into an active, but also meditative state.
+And the same time, it blanks your mind, and puts you into an active, but also meditative state.
 It makes you truly love your life.

 ### Update 2020-07-06